ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 domain names like "bitcoin.org" (or, in Namecoin's case, "bitcoin.bit") to an IP address.
 Other use cases include email authentication and potentially more advanced reputation systems.
-Here is the basic contract to provide a Namecoin-like name registration system on Ethereum:
+Here is the basic contract to provide a Namecoin-like name registration system on Cloiinkcoin:

     def register(name, value):
         if !self.storage[name]:
             self.storage[name] = value

-The contract is very simple; all it is a database inside the Ethereum network that can be added to, but not modified or removed from.
+The contract is very simple; all it is a database inside the Cloiinkcoin network that can be added to, but not modified or removed from.
 Anyone can register a name with some value, and that registration then sticks forever.
 A more sophisticated name registration contract will also have